gilhrpenner/BIA-Release/docs/en-us/bia.md

 ![Commands](https://api.bia.gg/en/commandsCreate.png)

-Are you one of those poeple that like to schedule tons of similar attacks and then just edit something here and there?
+Are you one of those people that like to schedule tons of similar attacks and then just edit something here and there?
 We have a functionality just for you!
 Meet our commands editor, with this you can mass-edit commands in a very simple way.

 ![Commands](https://api.bia.gg/en/commandsEdit.png)